 - Three main body sections: All ants have a head, thorax and abdomen, as well as antennae.

-- Size and color differences: You'll find small and large ants in varying colours, from brown to black.
+- Size and color differences: You'll find small and large ants in varying colors, from brown to black.

 Signs of dust mites

-Tiny, microscopic insects, they feed on our shed skin – and love pet dander too.
+Tiny, microscopic insects, dust mites feed on our shed skin – and love pet dander too.
 They are invisible and don't bother most of us, despite living, feeding and excreting in our beds, sofas and soft furnishings.

 However, in others, they can cause allergic reactions so here are the signs to look out for:

 - Itchy nose, nasal congestion and postnasal drip.

 - Itchy roof of mouth or throat.